-For about half of the podcast ads served to browsers (6-14%), some servers may be able to distinguish ad delivery from a probable ad "play."
+For about half of the podcast ads served to browsers (5%), some servers may be able to distinguish ad delivery from a probable ad "play."
 Using browser plugins or other technology, a specialized tag used to request the ad file can indicate that the player accessed the ad.
-While this technique offers valuable tracking data, half of the 6-14% means that only about 3-7% of podcast ads can be tracked this way.
+While this technique offers valuable tracking data, half of the 5% means that currently only about 2.5% of podcast ads can be tracked this way.

-Another key insight for this report (not represented in the table) is that less than 3% of the market share enables client-side tracking as it exists in other forms of digital advertising.
-Only one of the five participants reported a small percentage (3%) of market share for host-branded players (players owned by the podcast producers).
-Since the producer controls the player and the content, they can request ads and trigger tracking beacons based on ad play.
+Another key insight for this report (not represented in the table) is that only a very small portion of the market share enables client-side tracking as it exists in other forms of digital advertising.
+Host-branded players (players owned by the podcast producers) are a rarity in the industry today.
+In these instances, the producer controls the player and the content, allowing them to request ads and trigger tracking beacons based on ad play.
 Most podcast distributors see almost zero activity in this market.
-Even of the 3% of reported host-branded players, many may not be equipped to find tracking beacons and use them.
+Even of the few host-branded players that exist today, many may not be equipped to find tracking beacons and use them.
+Future focus of the Podcast Technical Working group will explore expanding ways to access client-side data and the viability of applying measurement standards such as Open Measurement.

-The data provided for this report shows that half of the market share for podcast players belongs to the Apple Podcasts app, which prevents any client-side tracking or even the ability to count a "play."
+The data provided for this report shows that more than half of the market share for podcast players belongs to iOS devices, which prevents any client-side tracking or even the ability to count a "play."
 Podcast distributors must turn to server log analysis and report on ad delivery.
 Some distributors count an ad once it's been served.
 This count offers a valuable metric, but is out of scope for this document because an ad served doesn't indicate whether the ad file was downloaded.